As a registered client you will have access to:

 FIL 30-2003: Federal Bank and Credit Union Regulatory Agencies Jointly Issue Guidance on the Risk Associated with Weblinking

-If you are a client and need access to your online account, please call 1-877-688-3328 and dial ext.
+• If you are a client and need help accessing your online account, please call 1-877-688-3328 and dial EXT.
 9959

-Balance verification must be done via the phone.
-If you are looking for balance updates, please call 1-877-688-3328 and dial ext.
+• Balance verification must be done via phone.
+For balance updates, please call 1-877-688-3328 and dial EXT.
 9959

 Client Experience Staff